Brian Keizer is the author of "Liner Notes: Neil Young," produced by

 Grounds in San Francisco of late).
 Stephen relocated to Frisco as his

-alliance with Mark Miller a big new music drummer on the 80s scene (John
+alliance with M.E.
+Miller, a big new music drummer on the 80s scene

-Zorn) began heating up.
-Mark has been working with him to produce new
+Zorn), began heating up.
+Miller has been working with him to produce new

 sounds.
 So now the progressive slippery Zappa-esque musical bent of

 those songs has a direction.
 They're laying down tracks as we speak.

 I think Frank Zappa would have liked some of Stephen's music.

 funny and insinuating; it creeps up on you.
 It's got fucked time

 and whacked guitar parts played because that's how the composition was

 and he took himself seriously in the right way; if the guitar part meanders